aelew/lookup.tools/README.md

 Demo: [lookup.tools](https://lookup.tools)

 > [!NOTE]
 > lookup.tools is currently a work in progress.
-In other words, it's currently in the early stages of development and is not yet complete!
+If you have any feedback or suggestions, feel free to open an issue or pull request!

 ## Tech stack